 You can continue to drill down in the data until you run out of relevant dimensions.

 When you drill down on an answer within a Liveboard, it works similarly to drilling down on the answer itself.
 You can go back one step at a time, if you are on the new Liveboard experience, using the in-product back button.
 If you are on the classic Liveboard experience, you cannot go back one step at a time, but you can reset the answer when you finish drilling down.
 To return to the original answer, select the reset icon.
 In the new Liveboard experience, the reset icon is part of the back button, and appears when you select the back button dropdown.
-In the classic Liveboard experience, the reset icon is a blue icon at the lower-right corner of the answer.
+In the classic Liveboard experience, the reset icon is a blue icon in the lower-right corner of the answer.